Expedition of Surad ibn Abdullah

 Expedition of Surad ibn Abdullah to attack the people of Jurash took place in 10 AH of the Islamic calendar, around Spring (632 AD in the Gregorian calendar).

 Background

 In 10 AH of the Islamic calendar, 15–20 men from the Banu Azd, led by Surad ibn Abdullah, presented themselves to Muhammad to submit to Islam.
-Muhammad recognised Surad as the ruler of his clan, and ordered him to war against the Non-Muslim tribes in his neighbourhood.
+Muhammad recognized Surad as the ruler of his clan, and ordered him to war against the Non-Muslim tribes in his neighborhood due to them not converting to Islam.

 Expedition

 Initial attack

 Surad ibn Abdullah then set out on his military expedition to Jurash in Yemen, and Muhammad provided him with an army of Muslim fighters to fulfil his task.
 At that time, Jurash was a closed city inhabited by Yemeni tribes.
 The Khath'am tribe sought refuge with the people of Jurash, when they heard of the Muslim marching to the area, they shut themselves inside the closed city and refused to open the doors.

 Surad ibn Abdullah besieged the city of Jurash for 1 month, but with no success.
 But then he pretended to withdraw from the area into the hills, the enemy fell into the trap, and then in pitch battles he defeated the pursuing enemy, and Tabari mentions that he inflicted heavy casualties on them.